hiteshchoudhary/apihub/CONTRIBUTING_CODE_COVERAGE.md

 ROOT_FOLDER/e2e/{module}/
 ```

-See the following examples with context for above structure:
+See the following examples with context for the above structure:

 ## Example: Todo endpoint testing

-Imagine you want to test todo endpoint that is part of `/apps` module of the FreeAPI project.
-To keep consistent folder structure for backtracking name your files with name identifier, but with an extension of `.test.js`.
+Imagine you want to test the todo endpoint that is part of `/apps` module of the FreeAPI project.
+To keep a consistent folder structure for backtracking name your files with name identifier, but with an extension of `.test.js`.

 ### Folder Structure: